 Mahathir proposes Malaysia unity govt after resignation

-Malaysia's Mahathir Mohamad on Wednesday proposed forming a unity government in his first public comments since his shock resignation as prime minister plunged the country into turmoil.
+Kuala Lumpur, Feb 26 (AFP) Malaysia's Mahathir Mohamad on Wednesday proposed forming a unity government in his first public comments since his shock resignation as prime minister plunged the country into turmoil.
+Political factions have been jockeying for position after a bloc of ruling coalition lawmakers and opposition parties attempted to form a new government and stop the rise of Mahathir's designated successor Anwar Ibrahim.

-"Party politics must be put aside for now," said Mahathir, who quit Monday after a failed plot to bring down the government, in a televised address to the nation.
+There were also reports that lawmakers from the collapsed "Pact of Hope" coalition, which stormed to a shock victory in 2018, had unexpectedly thrown their support behind Anwar to become leader.
+"Party politics must be put aside for now," said Mahathir, who quit Monday after the failed bid to form a new government, in a televised address to the nation.

-"If allowed, I will try to form an inclusive government, not siding with any political parties.
+"If allowed, I will try to form an inclusive government, not siding with any political parties."
+Mahathir, at 94 the world's oldest leader, said he resigned because he was not ready to work with the United Malays National Organisation (UMNO), the party of disgraced ex-prime minister Najib Razak.
+Najib is now standing trial accused of plundering billions of dollars from state fund 1MDB.
+(AFP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)